evarga/mpi-primer/README.md

 computation is employed thankfully to the NumPy library.
 Another popular hybrid parallel programming model is the combination of MPI and OpenMP[^2].
 The former is used for distributed memory parallelism, and the latter is used for shared memory parallelism.

+Evidently, load balancing is of crucial importance to attain good performance.
+In this case study, dynamic scheduling has turned out to be a better option, although this cannot be generalized.
+Sometimes a simple static scheduling achieves better results, when evenly distributing a work is OK.
+For example, calculating a definite integral over some range could be parallelized by splitting this range into equal subranges; no need for extra complexity and overhead of dynamic scheduling.

 [^1]: This project uses the [MPI for Python](https://mpi4py.readthedocs.io/en/stable/index.html) distribution.
 [^2]: There is a separate [educational unit](https://github.com/evarga/openmp-primer) showcasing OpenMP.